SimeonHristov99/icy/README.md

 Ontology about ice cream types developed with Protégé.

-This is project made when taking the coarse "Knowledge Representation and Reasoning" in FMI as part of my Masters Degree.
+This project was made when taking the coarse "Knowledge Representation and Reasoning" at FMI as part of my Masters degree.

 ## Requirements